 Mouth-watering, succulent peaches are in season this summer.
 You can treat yourself and buy fruit from your local farmer’s market or purchase Georgia peaches online and get them delivered right to your door.

 Once you have those luscious peaches indulge in eating a few.
-Once you are done and still have a few left you can use them to make a tasty dessert like a GA Peach Pound Cake.
+Once you are done and still have a few left you can use them to make a tasty dessert like a Georgia Peach Pound Cake.

-Pound Cake originated from northern Europe and dates back to 1700s.
-It is called a Pound Cake because of the amount of ingredients needed to bake this traditional cake; a pound each of flour, sugar, eggs and butter.
+Pound Cake originated from northern Europe and dates back to the 1700s.
+It is called a Pound Cake because of the amount of ingredients needed to bake this traditional cake; a pound each of flour, sugar, eggs, and butter.
 Over time ingredients have been altered and new ingredients were added to add flavor to the cake and to make it moist.

-1 cup butter or margarine, softened
+- 1 cup butter or margarine, softened

-2 cups white sugar
+- 2 cups white sugar

-1 teaspoon vanilla extract
+- 1 teaspoon vanilla extract

-3 cups all-purpose flour
+- 3 cups all-purpose flour

-1 teaspoon baking powder
+- 1 teaspoon baking powder

-1/2 teaspoon salt
+- 1/2 teaspoon salt

-2 cups fresh Hale Georgia Peaches, pitted and chopped
+- 2 cups fresh Hale Georgia Peaches, pitted and chopped

 - Preheat oven to 325 degrees and butter and flour a 10-inch tube pan.